 Things do not always go your way or according to your expectations – the last thing you want to do here is explode – a huge cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”

-In this culture to admit a mistake is a rarity and you cannot extract anything but a deep dislike for you – keep in mind the relationship rather than you simply venting your feelings.
+In this culture to admit a mistake is a rarity and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than you simply venting your feelings.

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.

 In Uganda it is always best to shake hands when meeting, even strangers will do you – then there is the more intricate handshake with added touches that you will quickly learn when coming to Uganda.
 Both men and women shake hands.

 When it comes to hands one cultural difference here is that friendship between men and men and women and women are often expressed by lightly holding hands.
 Another cultural difference is that children may kneel upon your arrival in the home and so will women in the central region of Uganda – this is a cultural sign of respect and should be gracefully accepted.

 Never meet anyone in Uganda without Greeting them.

 Taking a snap as Ugandans has become so easy since not only do most have a camera but also mobile devices – If you are taking a portrait, a picture of people – permission should be sought – sometimes Ugandans may think that you will profit from that picture of them, so as a matter of courtesy ask for permission – often I have given a little something to the person or persons I have taken a picture of.

 Scenes of streets, markets, events are quite different and you do not have to ask permission.
 There are certain installations in Uganda where signs are posted not to take pictures – it is also generally not a good idea to take pictures of military personnel or police.